Configuration of WCF-binding

 Replacing battery of H320

-When my battery to my H320 arrives I of course must replace the old one.
+When my battery for my H320 arrives, I of course must replace the old one.
 I am dreading this moment!

 You see!
-"Use some force.
-Lift up the motherboard" - these things scares me.
+“Use some force.
+Lift up the motherboard” - these things scare me.

 Read More